SYMI – facts and questions

 Today’s view of the landscape reveals large areas of terraced mountains-slopes, where wheat, wine, olive trees and other produce can have been cultivated.
 The mills in Chorio tell about large scale grain-milling, probably to deliver the flour for biscuit-baking to support long distance sponge-fishing.
 But biscuits has not been the only meals for the sponge fishermen!
 Did the islanders supply salted or dried or fresh meat for their ships crews?
 If not – who else?

 Very many wine press stones are found around Symi, and texts tell about the famous sweet and strong white wine of Symi.
-For which market was it produced?
+Was grape growing and -harvesting an activity which was compatible with summer-spongefishing and/or division of labor between home-staying women and sailing men?
+For which market was wine produced?
 And when did that industry die out?

 Did the farming people live up near the fields?
 How many?
 Or – did they normally live down on the coast and walk to the fileds to work the terasses?

 The famous Symi shipbuilding industry called for timber.
-Did the shipbuliding industry decrease because of lack of timber because of deforestation?
+The study mentions some timber import from Lebanon.
+Did the shipbuliding industry decrease because of lack of timber because of deforestation in Symi?
 Or because of iron replacing the role of timber in shipbuilding?
 If de-forestation – in which periods?

 We know about the emigration and de-population, which started/accelerated after the Italian occupation in 1912.
 All the texts I have found say “After the Italian occupation, the population declined”.

-The occupation seems to me a poor explanation.
+The occupation per se seems to me a poor explanation.
+But policies in its wage?

 Were the subsistence possibilities severed by a break in trade relations to the coast-people of Asia Minor because of the occupation?
-Because of ethnic cleansing during World War I and the following years (the 1923 “population exchange”).
+Because of ethnic cleansing during World War I and the following years (the 1923 “population exchange”)?
 Which parts of the island industries declined in which periods?
-What has been the effect of change in seafaring technology, including the reduction in crews and change of commercial trade routes?
+Was there a decline in seamen’s employment due to change in seafaring technology, including the reduction in crews as a result of declining sailship transportation and change to steamers?
+How early started the change of commercial trade routes?

-My 34 years as a faithful Symi-visitor have raised quite some “Why”-questions, which have not yet been answered by texts I have been able to find.
+My 40 years as a faithful Symi-visitor have raised quite some “Why”-questions, of which only some have as yet been answered by texts I have been able to find.

 I will be grateful to those who will help me to find answers to the questions.
 References in Danish, English, Deutsch will be fine.
 Greek will be at challenge for me and Google Translator!